arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/filterindex/README.md

 filter.getAll(listOf("H", "He", "Hel", "Hell", "Hello").k())
 ```

-Arrow provides `FilterIndex` instances for some common datatypes both in Arrow and the Kotlin stdlib that can be filtered by index, like `ListK` and `MapK`.
+Arrow provides `FilterIndex` instances for some common datatypes in both Arrow and the Kotlin stdlib that can be filtered by index, like `ListK`, and `MapK`.
 You can look them up by calling `FilterIndex.filterIndex()`.

 ```kotlin:ank
 import arrow.optics.extensions.listk.filterIndex.*